Last updated 7.24.25. (G)

 (Please see this critical article on the Climageddon Feedback loop scenario, which describes why climate change consequences will soon grow exponentially.
 This scenario is almost totally excluded in current climate change computer modeling and risk analysis modeling.)

-If you find this 2025 climate change forecast helpful, please email it directly to your friends because it is unlikely they will get it elsewhere.
+If you find this 2025 climate change forecast helpful, please consider emailing it directly to your friends, as it is unlikely they will receive it elsewhere.
 Here's why?
 Your government and your media outlets will not cover or will water down these 2025 climate change consequences in the service of mostly hidden vested financial interests that are determined to maintain their obscene fossil fuel-related profits.
-(If you do not believe the world's most profitable cartel controlling 35% or more of the world's GDP would create billions of dollars in worldwide disinformation and misinformation or actively suppress accurate climate change information to maintain its profits, then click here to see the mountain of research on why this is true.)
+(If you do not believe the world's most profitable cartel, controlling 35% or more of the world's GDP, would create billions of dollars in worldwide disinformation and misinformation or actively suppress accurate climate change information to maintain its profits, then click here to see the mountain of research on why this is true.)

-Please donate any amount to help keep our 100% publicly funded nonprofit think tank free for everyone!
-Help us to keep providing uncensored climate change forecasts, facts, and solutions to the public.
+Please donate any amount to help keep our 100% publicly funded nonprofit think tank accessible to everyone.
+Please help us continue to provide the public with uncensored climate change forecasts, facts, and solutions.

 With every donation of any amount, you also get amazing gifts!
-Click the donate image below and also see what these gifts are.
+Click the 'Donate' image below to learn more about these gifts.

 For those who are interested in our other climate change forecasts beyond 2025